apache/trafficcontrol/docs/source/admin/traffic_ops_using.rst

 Manage DNSSEC Keys
 ====================

-Traffic Ops provides the ability to manage DNSSEC keys for a CDN.
-Through traffic ops a user can perform the following DNSSEC related actions:
+Traffic Ops provides the ability for a user to perform the following DNSSEC related actions:

   1. Enable/Disable DNSSEC for a CDN
   2. Generate Keys for a CDN
   3. Generate KSK for TLD (Top Level Domain) of CDN

-In addtion to actions that can be performed by a user, traffic ops also does some management of DNSSEC keys systematically such as:
+Additionally, Traffic Ops also performs some systematic management of DNSSEC keys such as:

   1. Generation of keys for new Delivery Services
-  2. Re-generation of expiring keys
+  2. Re-generation of expiring keys for a Delivery Service
-  3. The is no #3
+  3. Re-generation of expiring keys for a CDN